 Directions:

-Preheat the oven to 350°F (175°C).
-In a mixing bowl, combine oats, flour, brown sugar, and dried cranberries.
-Drop spoonfuls of dough onto a baking sheet and bake for 12-15 minutes until golden.
+Preheat oven to 350°F (175°C).
+Mix oats, flour, brown sugar and dried cranberries in a bowl.
+Drop spoonfuls of dough onto a baking sheet.
+Bake 12-15 minutes till golden.

 Cranberry Mojito